deboramelinda94/KGConstructionFromTextbook/ConstructKG_From_ContentOfTextbook/SentenceSimplification_Algorithm.md

 Spacy library is utilized to obtain the dependency parse tree.

 2.deletion
-words that has no significance meaning is omitted
+omit words that has no significance meaning such as adverb and conjunction